TrellixVulnTeam/chromium-infra_OF7I/doc/users/contacting_troopers.md

 Priorities are set using the `Pri=N` label.
 Use the following as your guideline:

-*   Pri-0: Immediate attention desired.
-The trooper will stop everything they are doing and investigate.
+*   **Pri-0**: Immediate attention desired.
+The owner will stop everything they are doing and investigate.
+    *   These reserved for massive outages, release blocking or multi-developer blocking productivity issues.
     *   Examples: CQ no longer committing changes.
-*   Pri-1: Resolution desired within an hour or two.
+*   **Pri-1**: Respond within 24 hours, resolution within 1 week
+    *   These are non-P0 blocking issues that need attention from a Trooper
-    * Examples: disk full on device, device offline, sheriff-o-matic data stale.
+    *   Examples: disk full on device, device offline, pending time high issues.
-*   Pri-2: Should be handled today.
+*   **Pri-2**: Respond within 1 week, resolution is variable, depending on the issue
+    *   These are non-blocking issues or requests that need attention from a Trooper
+    *   Examples: Non-blocking bugs or feature improvement suggestions
-*   Pri-3: Non-urgent.
-If the trooper cannot get to this today due to other incidents, it is ok to wait.
+*   **Pri-3**: Non-urgent.
+It is ok to wait or unassign.
+    *   These are non-urgent issues or nice to have changes.
-    *   Examples: Large change that will need trooper assistance, aka, "I'd like to land this gigantic change that may break the world"</span>
+    *   Examples: Large change that will require major infrastructure changes or something that is a moonshot.

 ## Life of a Request